madjid/MMPickerView/README.md

 * Drag the `MMPickerView/MMPickerView` folder into your project.
 * Make sure you have the **CoreGraphics** framework in your project.
+* Include MMPickerView by adding `#import "MMPickerView.h"` to your ViewController

 ## Usage